dkallen78/Mathemagicus-Version-2.0/README.md

 I want three more achievements!

-I want the player to be able to use the arrow keys and the enter key to select which dungeon they will progress to next.
+I want the player to be able to use the arrow keys and the enter key to navigate the Liber Mathemagicus.

+I would like the monster magic to have its own animation instead of just flashing the screen.

+## 12/18/17

+### Update

+I've added keyboard functionality for the dungeon selection screen!
+I want to expand it to the book screen next but for now the player can use the arrow keys to choose which dungeon they want to explore!

 ## 12/17/17